gruntjs/grunt-contrib/README.md

 Help us squash them by submitting an issue that describes how you encountered it; please be as specific as possible including operating system, node, grunt, and grunt-contrib versions.

 ## Contributing

-In lieu of a formal style guide, take care to maintain the existing coding style.
-Also, add tests for any new or changed functionality and be sure to lint your code.
+#### Checklist

+1. Ensure your task meets the submission guidelines.
+2. Ensure your task follows the code style guide.

+#### Submission Guidelines

+* task should work out of box, cross platform, with a simple `npm install`
+* task should fill a general need and ideally be pure JavaScript
+* task should include tests that cover, at minimal, its basic features
+* task should be linted by running `grunt` at root of project
+* task should use any built-in helpers first, for consistency, such as [`options`](/gruntjs/grunt-contrib/blob/master/docs/helpers.md#options)

-#### Configuration
+#### Code Style Guide

-In order to ensure a consistent configuration style, task submissions should retreive their optional parameters with the included grunt helper, [options](/gruntjs/grunt-contrib/blob/master/docs/helpers.md#options).
+* code should be indented with 2 spaces
+* double quotes should be used where feasible
+* commas should be followed by a single space (function params, etc)
+* semi-colons should be used throughout, even though they may not seem necessary!
+* variable declaration should include `var`, no multiple declarations

-#### Testing
+#### Tests

+* tests should be added to the config in `test/grunt.js`
+* it is generally preferred to test the output to a known value vs using eval
-New tasks can be added to the config in `test/grunt.js`, please see existing tests for guidance.  *Currently, testing with grunt is a bit cumbersome--this will be addressed in a future release.*
+* see existing tests for guidance

+*Currently, testing with grunt is a bit cumbersome--this will be addressed in a future release.*

 #### Running Tests
 ```bash